malevolentstrix/java-assignments-clg/README.md

-# Code of Java Assignment - 1 of Object Oriented Programming given by Dr Rekha P and Ms Jayashree Nair
+# Code and ScreenShots of Java Assignment - 1
+## Object Oriented Programming Assignment given by Dr Rekha P and Ms Jayashree Nair